ccbt87/CS4110/README.md

 *
 ## Assumptions
 * Valid input will always starts with a '{' which indicates scope open
-* Space is the delimiter
+* White space is the delimiter
-* Identifers can be anything other than '{' , '}' or space
+* Identifers can be anything other than '{' , '}' or any type of white space
 *

 ## Compile and Run